mikbe/commandable/README.markdown

 Note: Class methods are called directly on the class while instance methods have an instance created for that call.
 Keep that in mind if you need to share data between calls.
 In that case you might want to store your data in a model you create outside the execution queue.

+### Example classess ###
+To see a huge number of possible configurations run the following command and an application will be created with a bunch of examples:

+    $ commandable examples [path]

-### Options
+### Commandable Options

-There are basic options you will want to be aware of.
+There are the basic options you will want to be aware of.
 Specifically you really want to set Commandable#app\_name and Commandable#app\_info so that the help/usage instructions are fully fleshed out.

 **Commandable.app\_name**
 _default = ""_